Access your curriculum

 - CASE-based (Cooperative, Active, Self-Directed and/or Experiential learning)

-- Full of integrated case studies to link basic and clinical science learning
+- Integrated case studies to link basic and clinical science learning

 - Reflective of CANMed roles, FMEC recommendations, MCC objectives, and accreditation standards

 The MD program has a diverse Aboriginal health curriculum that is constantly adding new learning opportunities.
 Many opportunities exist with a focus on Aboriginal health, including: